solkim-83/tp/docs/UserGuide.md

 </div>

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-If you are missing some of the information, like ADDRESS, you can just end the field with a "." (e.g. "a/.")
+If you are missing some of the information, like ADDRESS, you can just remove the prefix and leave the fields empty, just like the second example below
 </div>

 Examples:
 * `add -c n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01`
-* `add -c n/Betsy Crowe t/friend e/betsycrowe@example.com a/. p/1234567 t/criminal`
+* `add -c n/Betsy Crowe t/friend p/1234567 t/criminal`

 #### Clearing all contacts : `clear`